Tenants' Rights in Foreclosures

 Tenants might also want to call their landlord to find out if they can apply their security deposit to future rental payments; in some states, including California, tenants run the risk of losing their deposit after the foreclosure process is completed.

-The National Low Income Housing Coalition website is another resource for tenants facing eviction because of a foreclosure.
+National Low Income Housing Coalition is another resource for tenants facing eviction because of a foreclosure.